adityaagusw/MyNotesApp-MVP-Retrofit/README.md

 # MyNotesApp MVP Retrofit
-This project is finished.

-### Information :
-- Method Create, Read, Update, Delete
-- Design Pattern MVP = Model View Presenter
-- The Url is embedded in BuildConfig.Apikey (build.gradle)
+this project uses the method of create, read, update, and deleting as well as writing with MVP design patterns.
+The Url is embedded in BuildConfig.ApiKey in build.gradle

 ### Use Library :
 - [Retrofit](https://square.github.io/retrofit/)